STLRacing.com – 410 Wing Sprint Car Rankings – 2022 by Don Martin - STLRacing.com

 Gio Scelzi – team got off to great start, slowed down, seems to be picking it back up.

-Jacob Allen – 2 World of Outlaw wins and sits in the Top Ten in the Standings.
+Corey Day – 3 wins for this young sensation – finished 6th Skagit Finale.

-Aaron Reutzel – 2 wins on the season – you never know where you might see them.
+Jacob Allen- 2 World of Outlaw wins this season sits Top Ten WoO Points

-Corey Day – 3 wins for this young sensation – will be a threat at Skagit this weekend.
+Buddy Kofoid – breaks into the Top 25 Big WoO win at Huset’s Prelim.

 Hunter Schuerenberg – 3 wins on the season – 2 big All-Star Wins